Azure-Samples/openhack-production/README.md

 ## Setup

-* You can check the deployment/deploy.sh script file to setup the Azure infrastructure automatically.
+* Check out the [deployment folder](deployment/README.md) to setup the Azure infrastructure automatically.
-* You would need to create three pipelines using the .yml files available in the pipelines folder.
+* Check out the [pipelines folder](pipelines/README.md) to create the needed pipelines to automate deployments and infrastructure updates.

 ## Running the sample